Avnu/OpenAvnu/lib/avtp_pipeline/documents/sdk_overview.md

 Introduction {#sdk_overview_introduction}
 ============
-Symphony Teleca Corporation (OPENAVB) has developed a software Protocol Stack to support Ethernet Audio Video Bridging (EAVB or AVB) on a variety of platforms.
+Harman International Industries, Inc. has developed a software Protocol Stack to support Ethernet Audio Video Bridging (EAVB or AVB) on a variety of platforms.
 The software includes explicit Operating System and Hardware Abstraction Layers (OSAL and HAL) to facilitate rapid and efficient porting of the generic stack to